wlai-axway/test/README.md

     ![Add site to Netlify](/static/Images/netlify_deploy_site.png)

 The site is now deployed on a random URL.
-To change the URL click **Site settings > Change site name** and enter a name in the format `MYPROJECT-open-docs`.
-The site will now be available on the URL `https://MYPROJECT-open-docs.netlify.app/`.
+To change the URL click **Site settings > Change site name** and enter a name in the format `MYPROJECT`.
+The site will now be available on the URL `https://MYPROJECT.netlify.app/`.

 ### Add deploy preview as comment to pull requests